Letter of Recommendation from Supervisor (Examples)

 The salutation

 Use a professional, formal greeting or salutation and address the recipient of the letter by their name.
-This is in the case where you already know the recipient’s name and their title.
-However, if prior research into the company does not disclose information about the hiring manager’s name, or if the applicant requests you to write a general letter of recommendation that they will use to apply to several job positions, you can use a more generalized salutation such as “Dear hiring team or To whom it May concern.”
+This is the case where you already know the recipient’s name and their title.
+However, if prior research into the company does not disclose information about the hiring manager’s name, or if the applicant requests that you write a general letter that they will use to apply to several job positions, you can use a more generalized salutation such as “Dear hiring team or to whom it may concern.”

 Step 2: Introduction